7ahiry/7ahiry.github.io/_posts/2015-06-04-my-git-tutorial.markdown

 ```

 There are many other ways to see the commit history of your repository.
 You can
-try so graphical interface for this.
+try so graphical interface for this like `gitk`.

 Now let us modify our file in this way: